slitzer/4Ears/README.md

 # 4Ears

-**4Ears** is a lightweight web interface for generating transcripts using [WhisperX](https://github.com/m-bain/whisperX).
-Upload audio or video files, let the server transcribe them, and browse previous results – all contained in a simple Docker setup.
+**4Ears** is a lightweight web interface for generating transcripts and summaries.
+It uses [WhisperX](https://github.com/m-bain/whisperX) for speech-to-text and can optionally send the transcript to an LLM (OpenAI or local) for summarization.

 ## Features

 - Upload `wav`, `mp3`, `m4a`, `mp4`, `mkv` and other common formats
 - Background transcription with optional speaker diarization
 - Timestamped output with speaker labels when a Hugging Face token is provided
+- Optional summaries via OpenAI or a local LLM
 - View the status and result of each uploaded file
 - Runs entirely in Docker with a single `docker-compose up`